- Oops!Something went wrong.Please try again later.

-Legendary fund manager Li Lu (who Charlie Munger backed) once said, 'The biggest investment risk is not the volatility of prices, but whether you will suffer a permanent loss of capital.
+Warren Buffett famously said, 'Volatility is far from synonymous with risk.'
 It's only natural to consider a company's balance sheet when you examine how risky it is, since debt is often involved when a business collapses.
 Importantly, Liquid Media Group Ltd. (NASDAQ:YVR) does carry debt.
-But should shareholders be worried about its use of debt?
+But the real question is whether this debt is making the company risky.

 When Is Debt Dangerous?

-The latest balance sheet data shows that Liquid Media Group had liabilities of CA$5.04m due within a year, and liabilities of CA$2.93m falling due after that.
-Offsetting these obligations, it had cash of CA$4.61m as well as receivables valued at CA$770.6k due within 12 months.
-So its liabilities total CA$2.59m more than the combination of its cash and short-term receivables.
+According to the balance sheet data, Liquid Media Group had liabilities of CA$3.38m due within 12 months, but no longer term liabilities.
+Offsetting these obligations, it had cash of CA$2.02m as well as receivables valued at CA$197.9k due within 12 months.
+So it has liabilities totalling CA$1.16m more than its cash and near-term receivables, combined.

 So How Risky Is Liquid Media Group?